TheDevelolper/Dockerized-TensorFlow-GPU/README.md

 # Dockerized-TensorFlow-GPU
+## A Boilerplate TensorFlow GPU in Docker Project

 Makes life easier setting up a dockerized environment for running Tensorflow with GPU support from your host machine.

-# A Boilerplate TensorFlow GPU in Docker Project

 ## What's the point?